SELinuxProject/selinux-notebook/src/file_labeling_statements.md

 filesystems that cannot support any of the other file labeling statements (*fs_use_xattr*, *fs_use_task* or *fs_use_trans*).
-Generally a filesystem would have a single default security context assigned by *genfscon* from the root (/) that would then be inherited by all files and directories on that filesystem.
-The exception to this is the */proc* filesystem, where directories can be labeled with a specific security context (as shown in the examples).
+Generally a filesystem would have a single default security context assigned by *genfscon* from the root (*/*) that would then be inherited by all files and directories on that filesystem.
+File entries can be, if supported by the underlying filesystem, labeled with a specific security context (as shown in the examples), which is useful for pseudo filesystems exporting kernel state (e.g. *proc*, *sysfs*, *cgroup2*, *securityfs*, *selinuxfs*).
 Note that there is no terminating semi-colon on this statement.

 **The statement definition is:**

 ```
-genfscon fs_name partial_path fs_context
+genfscon fs_name partial_path [filetype_specifier] fs_context
 ```

 **Where:**